ZetaRet/nest-react-factory-example1/README.md

 ## Seeding

 Loading of an example electric vehicle with all the parts by name, model and quantity.
+Seeding of 2 vendors: Thunderbolt, Kron.
+Seeding of 1 vehicle assembly and its parts by vendor in each table mobile_parts/store/vehicle_parts.
+Seeding of invoice services.

 Introductory to the __Skyline Road__ modular technology for electric and hybrid vehicles by __Blacktower Skyscraper__ and the automation principles based on permanent internet connection requiring our state platformed.